PandoraMedia/scooch/docs/getting_started/new_codebase.rst

 1 - Parameterize a class
 ''''''''''''''''''''''''''

 A core componet of this code will be a configurable :code:`Batcher` class.
-To make a new scooch configurable class, you can simply inherit from :code:`scooch.Configurable` and define some parameters on that class's definition.
+To make a new Scooch configurable class, you can simply inherit from :code:`scooch.Configurable` and define some parameters on that class's definition.
 For the :code:`Batcher` class, we'll start simple by placing the following class in :code:`./batcher.py`:

 .. code-block:: python